apache/usergrid/sdks/html5-javascript/README.md

 	//to the collection and it is saved automatically dogs.addEntity(options, function(err, dog, data) {
 		if (err) {
-			error('extra dog not saved or added to collection');
-		} else {
+			//error - extra dog not saved or added to collection } else {
-			success('extra dog saved and added to collection');
+			//success - extra dog saved and added to collection }
-		}
 	});